Manikya-Sharma/manikya/README.md

 ## Scope for improvement

-- [ ] Projects page and Contacts page should be made more accessible if JS doesn't load on client device.
+- [ ] use progressive enhancement for contacts form
 - [ ] Should create different sections for varying domains such as frontend, backend or research.
 - [ ] Describe more about yourself.
 - [ ] Maybe start writing blogs?